-Community coffee lounge expands thanks to our Community Investment Fund
+Community coffee lounge expands thanks to Community Investment Fund

 Just like the theme tune from Cheers, the coffe lounge at St Mary’s Community Centre in Broadfield is a place where everyone knows your name, and is always glad you came.

-And thanks to a £4,000 grant from our Community Investment Fund, the coffee will taste even better with a sophisticated espresso machine and water boiler.
+And thanks to a £4,000 grant from the Community Investment Fund, the coffee will taste even better with a sophisticated espresso machine and water boiler.

 This money is from the Group’s Community Investment Fund, through Community Foundations for Lancashire and Merseyside.